-- 70. 66.
-Many companies use websites to deliver digital advertising content to visitors. - 67.
-Many websites that deliver advertisements are the digital equivalent of newspapers or magazines.
-They provide space for ads to be shown and manage the advertisement inventory of their advertising clients. - 71.
-68. Online publishers include newspaper and magazine sitescontent aggregators along with search engines, social media websites, online shopping websites, streaming video websites, and more.
+- 70. Many companies use websites to deliver digital advertising content to visitors. - 71.
+Online publishers include content aggregators along with search engines, social media websites, online shopping websites, streaming video websites, and more. - 72.

-- 72. 69.
 When a user submits a query on an online search engine, the search engine typically returns several advertising results at the top of the results page.
-Search-engine marketing of this kind allows advertisers to target a particular audience efficiently, based on factors like location and user interests, as expressed in their search terms. - 73.
-70. Other websites supplement their own content with third-party display ads.
+Search-engine marketing of this kind allows advertisers to target a particular audience efficiently, based on factors like location and user interests, as expressed in their search terms.

+- 73. Other websites supplement their own content with third-party display ads.
 These websites often hire display-ad networks to select and deliver the display ads.
 Display ads are common on shopping websites and social media platforms, which deliver third-party advertisements tailored to their users' demographics and interest groupings. - 74.
 Online digital advertising has dramatically lowered merchants' cost of customer acquisition over the past 20 years, increasing return on companies' investments in advertising, and reducing the volume of irrelevant advertisements that consumers see. - 75.
-72. Online advertising is almost twice as efficient as traditional television advertising in converting advertising spend into sales revenue.
+Online advertising is almost twice as efficient as traditional television advertising in converting advertising spend into sales revenue.
 And it is particularly valuable for small businesses that cannot afford expensive television, radio, or print ad campaigns.
 Digital advertising allows those merchants to start small, focus on the most relevant audience, and expand a campaign if it attracts new business.